corda/corda/docs/source/permissioning.rst

 6. Well-known legal identity
 7. Confidential legal identity

 In a typical installation, node administrators need not be aware of these.
-However, when node certificates are managed by external tools (such as an existing PKI solution deployed within an organisation), it is important to understand these constraints.
+However, if node certificates are to be managed by external tools, such as those provided as part of an existing PKI solution deployed within an organisation, it is important to recognise these extensions and the constraints noted above.

 Certificate path validation is extended so that a certificate must contain the extension if the extension was present in the certificate of the issuer.